Meet91721/d360-chatbot/README.md

 # d360-chatbot

 This is a chatbot created on Google DialogFlow which takes queries related to diamonds.
-This chatbot extracts important features #provided by the company D360 as per their requirements.
+This chatbot extracts important features/parameters from the given user query.

-# Installation guide
+The features/parameters implemented in this bot are as per the data provided by D360 Tech. during Mined Hackathon 2023 organised by CSE department, Nirma University and SUNY Binghamton University.

+# Problem Statement <br>
+Create a conversational AI model using Google Dialogflow that can understand natural language queries for diamonds and generate filtering parameters for a large inventory of diamond data # Installation guide

 Step 1: